 Your piece!
 We anticipate a diverse range of submission formats.
 Send us text files, websites, word documents, source code files, GitHub repositories, videos (max.
 5 minutes), whatever fits your project.
 We’ve done our best to allow for as many submission formats as possible on the submission form, but Google Forms has its limits.
 If the form cannot accommodate your work, please email us your submission at backslashlitmag[at]gmail[dot]com.

-Note on submitting code projects: please make sure the code is runnable for us!
+Note on submitting runnable projects: please make sure the program is runnable by all of our editors!
 The best way to do that is to send your work as a repl.it repository so that we can easily run the code in our browser and, should the piece be accepted, embed it on the site.

 If your generative piece is derived from the art of another creator, you MUST cite the original source, regardless of how similar or different your piece is from the original.
 We do not tolerate plagiarism at Backslash and will not hesitate to remove any work that infringes on another artist’s intellectual property.